PurdueCAM2Project/HELPSweb/source/expectations.rst

 The notes you create must be shared on your team Confluence page.
 Each student should create their own confluence page under their CAM2 team page.

-Setting up you Confluence Page
+Setting up your Confluence Page
 +++++++++++++++++++++++++++++++

 Instructions coming soon!